Ernest Buckmaster: Early life

+His life was challenged on enough occasions, having nearly drowned as a child, attacked by a cow, chased by a bull, almost fell from a roof, and motor vehicle incidents.

+Leaving school at 14 he first started employment as a messenger boy.
 Buckmaster was apprenticed to a signwriter in 1913.
 His poor physique made him unsuitable for service in World War I. His employer, an amateur painter, suggested he undertake art training.

+Career

 Buckmaster studied at the National Gallery School in Melbourne from 1918 to 1924.
-There his teachers included Lindsay Bernard Hall and W.B.
-McInnes.
+There his teachers included Lindsay Bernard Hall and W. B. McInnes.
 He emerged as an accomplished painter of traditional portraits, still lifes and landscapes with a substantial work-rate and output.
-Large commissioned oil paintings work took longer.
-His Archibald prize winning portrait took fourteen sittings with the subject before it was finished.
+Large commissioned oil paintings work took longer; although known as a rapid painter, for sittings, for a head, two hours to two weeks, a three-quarter portrait on average, 15 to 20 hours.

 His first solo exhibition took place at the Athenaeum Gallery in Melbourne in February 1926.
 His financial position was such that he had to ask the framer to prepare them for hanging on credit.
 The paintings sold well, with one bought by the director of the National Gallery of Victoria for its collection.

 His work is popular in Australia and New Zealand where public art galleries and private collectors hold examples of his paintings.
-Buckmaster disliked modern art, criticising it in his book and in letters to newspapers.
+Buckmaster disliked modern art, criticising it in his book and in letters to newspapers, saying 'This kind of art must not be seen, it seems, in case young students are tempted to try it themselves'.
 A member of the Victorian Artists Society, he sold nineteen paintings exhibited with them between 1919 and 1924.
-He continued to be associated with the V.A.S. as a councillor (1929–30) and exhibitor (till 1943).
-In 1930 he left Australia on a year long study tour to Europe.
+He continued to be associated with the VAS as a councillor (1929–30) and exhibitor (till 1943); Buckmaster resigned at one stage from VAS, a difference of judgements and values of art juries.
+In 1930 he left Australia on a year-long study tour to Europe.
 He visited Europe again in 1938.

-His portrait of the lieutenant-governor of Victoria, Sir William Irvine, won the Archibald prize for 1932.
-The following year he held solo exhibits in Melbourne, Sydney and Adelaide.
+His portrait of the lieutenant-governor of Victoria, Sir William Irvine, won the Archibald Prize for 1932.
+The prize was worth £528 (equivalent to A$57,770 in 2022).
+His Archibald prize-winning portrait took fourteen sittings with the subject before it was finished, about 15 hours.
+Buckmaster had been a competitor for the Prize several times previous, including a self-portrait submitted for 1927.

+The following year he held solo exhibits in Melbourne, Sydney, and Adelaide.
 He was a foundation member of the Australian Academy of Art.
 In 1936 he was commissioned to paint a portrait of Sir James Mitchell, the lieutenant-governor of Western Australia and his portrait of Miss Jessica Harcourt, known as "Australia's loveliest girl" was a finalist in the 1936 Archibald Prize.